-Prin ting
+Printing 3

 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

 Expected Explore printing simple pictures with a range of hard and soft materials, eg cork, sponge.
 Design their own printing block Explore impressed printing.
 Drawing into ink, printing from objects.
-Create a simple repeating pattern and Continue to explore printing simple pictures with a range of hard and soft materials.
+Create a simple repeating pattern and recognise pattern in the environment.
+Continue to explore printing simple pictures with a range of hard and soft materials.
 Explore mono printing.
 Explore printing in relief.
 Use string and card.
 Make simple marks on rollers and printing palettes.
 Make simple prints.
 Demonstrate experience at impressed printing, drawing into ink, printing from objects.
 Design patterns of increasing complexity and repetition.
 Use equipment and media correctly and be able to produce a clean printed image.
 Continue to explore relief printing and mono printing.
-Print simple pictures using different printing techniques.
-Begin to demonstrate experience in three colour printing.
-Experiment with overprinting motifs using two colours.
-Start to combine prints taken from different objects to produce an end piece.
 Increase awareness of relief printing and mono printing.
 Expand experience in three colour printing.
 Continue experimenting with overprinting motifs using three colours.
 Continue to experience combining prints taken from different objects to produce an end piece.
 Create an accurate print design that meets a given criteria.
 Show experience in a range of mono print techniques.
 Continue to gain experience in overprinting colours.
 Start to overlay prints with other media.
 Print onto a range of different materials.
+Use a variety of tools in a safe way.
+Create an accurate print design that meets a self-developed criterion.
 Demonstrate experience in a range of printmaking techniques.
 Describe the techniques and processes they use.
 Overprint using different colours.
 Be confident in printing onto a range of different materials.
 Collect and record visual information from different sources as well as planning and collecting source material.
 Adapt their work according to their research and views and developing an enhanced set of criteria.

-Textiles Tex
+Tex tiles 5

 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

-Expected Begin to identify different forms of textiles.
+Expected • Begin to identify different forms of textiles.
 Have experience in colouring textiles (printing and fabric crayons).
-Begin to identify different types and textures of fabric and materials for collage or other art purposes.
-Continue identifying different forms of textiles.
+Begin to identify different types and textures of fabric and materials for collage or other art purposes. • Continue identifying different forms of textiles.
 Gain experience in applying colour to textiles (dipping and fabric crayons/ pens).
-Develop confidence in weaving, both 3D of flat.
-Create and use dyest e.g. using onion skins tea and coffee. and name a range of different fabrics.
+Develop confidence in weaving, both 3D or flat.
+Create and use dyes e.g. using onion skins, tea and coffee. • Show an awareness of and name a range of different fabrics.
 Use a variety of techniques e.g. dyeing, weaving and stitching to create different textural effects.
-Show further experience in threads and fabrics.
+Show further experience in changing and modifying threads and fabrics (knotting, fraying, pulling threads, twisting, plaiting).
+Apply decoration using beads, buttons, feathers etc. • Change and modify threads and fabrics.
 Use a technique as a basis for stitch embroidery.
 Apply decoration using needle and thread e.g. buttons and sequins.
-Use mixed media to create a set design (ie Continue using a variety of techniques e.g. dyeing, weaving and stitching to create different textural effects.
+Use mixed media to create a set design (ie Batik or tie-dye). • Continue using a variety of techniques e.g. dyeing, weaving and stitching to create different textural effects.
 Demonstrate experience in combining techniques to produce an end piece.
 Change and modify threads and fabrics as needed.
 Continue to gain experience in batik.
-Experiment in batik using more than one colour.
-Use a number of different stitches creatively to produce different patterns and textures.
+Experiment in batik using more than one colour. • Use a number of different stitches creatively to produce different patterns and textures.
 Design, plan and decorate a fabric piece.
 Use different grades of threads and needles.
 Work in 2D and 3D as required.
 Recognise different forms of textiles and express opinions on them.
 Use batik with confidence, creating a multicoloured design.